daniel1339/kanban-microservices/backend/services/auth-service/docs/README.md

 ---

-## 📞 **SOPORTE**
+## 📞 **SUPPORT**

-Para preguntas o problemas:
+For questions or issues:
-1. Revisar la documentación específica en cada carpeta
+1. Review specific documentation in each folder
-2. Ejecutar `npm run test:all` para verificar funcionamiento
+2. Run `npm run test:all` to verify functionality
-3. Revisar logs en `logs/` directory
+3. Check logs in `logs/` directory